Is it hard to learn 3500 Chinese characters?

 Therefore, for beginners, the main problem is to commit characters to memory, to remember how they are written, what they mean and how they are pronounced.
 This is something you get better at the more you do it.

 It’s also an area where lots of hacking is possible, which means that if you can break the code, you can learn how to learn characters quickly (for example, figuring out how phonetic components work).

 And you’d be right.
-Learning the characters isn’t the real problem.
+Learning the characters isn’t the real challenge.

 Instead, the real problem includes:

 - Learning how the characters are used (on their own, in words)

 - Keeping similar characters separated (meaning, writing, pronunciation)